 - Type of assessment details

-individual and 5 are group assignments).
+are individual and 4-5 are group assignments).

 The final grade is based on an overall assessment of all assignments.